medelman17/tn-justice-bus/memory-bank/activeContext.md

 - The split configuration approach for NextAuth.js v5 successfully addresses the edge compatibility requirements while maintaining database adapter functionality.
 - The current SMS verification approach works for development but needs enhancement for production security.

-_This document reflects the project state after bootstrapping the Next.js application, implementing the authentication system, setting up Vercel deployment with CLI access, implementing the user dashboard interface with profile and case management, creating a responsive home page, researching Next.js 15 routing features, implementing robust offline capabilities with service workers, implementing the Knock SMS notification system with offline support, successfully migrating to NextAuth.js v5 with edge compatibility, and creating detailed implementation plans for SMS verification enhancement._
+_This document reflects the project state after bootstrapping the Next.js application, implementing the authentication system, setting up Vercel deployment with CLI access, implementing the user dashboard interface with profile and case management, creating a responsive home page, researching Next.js 15 routing features, implementing robust offline capabilities with service workers, implementing the Knock SMS notification system with offline support, successfully migrating to NextAuth.js v5 with edge compatibility, implementing the comprehensive Justice Bus events system, and implementing the admin user management dashboard with full CRUD operations._